Open-I-Beam/containers-os/swarm-mesos/151201-paolo-swarm-on-mesos/README.md

 ## Environment tested

-All tests are performed in a cluster of 10 or 20 nodes of SoftLayer machines.
+All tests are performed in a cluster of 10 or 20 nodes of SoftLayer virtual machines.

 Hosts:
 ```